jsspencer/testcode/docs/testcode.py.rst

 ''run'' is th default action.

 compare
-    compare set of test outputs from a previous testcode2 run against the benchmark outputs. compare
+    compare set of test outputs from a previous testcode run against the benchmark outputs. compare
-    diff set of test outputs from a previous testcode2 run against the benchmark outputs. make-benchmarks
+    diff set of test outputs from a previous testcode run against the benchmark outputs. make-benchmarks
     create a new set of benchmarks and update the :ref:`userconfig` file with